 So that day we did not get to see and hike around the beautiful lakes.
 However, we were lucky to find one of the last parking spots behind the museum, so we spend half a day exploring this Holy place.
 Throughout the day the weather changed from being foggy and dull to sunny and we were lucky to get some amazing pictures.
 Just know that the weather is unpredictable in the mountains so be ready!

-It is a place worth stopping by if you are in the area, but before you go a preparation is needed to avoid any possible disappointment especially if you want to see the lakes as well.
-I am writing a separate post on things to know before visiting covadonga to give you all the information I gathered so you don’t make the same mistake as we did.
+It is a place worth stopping by if you are in the area, but before you go preparation is needed to avoid any possible disappointment especially if you want to see the lakes as well.
+I am writing a separate post on things to know before visiting Covadonga to give you all the information I gathered so you don’t make the same mistake as we did.

 I hope you have a nice time if you ever get to see this part of Northern Spain.
 Please let us know in the comment section what you think about the place or if you know of something that has changed since our visit and should be updated.